csv2table

 ALTER TABLE colors ALTER COLUMN "Id" TYPE INTEGER USING "Id"::INTEGER

 is one approach.
-USING
+USING can take an arbitrary

 expression and since this command re-writes the entire